Sign (Flow song)

 Sign is FLOW's eighteenth single.
 Its A-Side was used as the sixth opening theme song for Naruto Shippuden.
 The single has two editions: regular and limited.
 The limited edition includes a bonus CD with extra tracks, a wide cap sticker, double-sided jacket, and Sharingan sticker.
 It reached number 4 on the Oricon charts in its first week and charted for 6 weeks.
+The song was performed on The First Take in February 2023.